TheSecondLugia/pixoo-next/README.md

 pixoo = Pixoo('192.168.1.137', model="PIXOO64")
 ```

-To create a simple Hello World display, fill the background with black using the fill_rgb method, draw the "Hello World" text using the draw_text method, and then push the content to the diplay with the push method, like so:
+To create a simple Hello World display, fill the background with black using the fill_rgb method, draw the "Hello World" text using the draw_text method, and then push the content to the display with the push method, like so:
 ```python
 pixoo.fill_rgb(0, 0, 0)
 pixoo.draw_text("Hello World")